 Jesus has entered Jerusalem and people have acclaimed that he is the 'Son of David'.
-This is a royal title that Matthew's Gospel attributes to the Christ who has come to announce that the Kingdom of God is imminent.
+This is a royal title that Matthew's Gospel attributes to the Christ who has come to announce that the Kingdom of God is at hand.

 In this context, a unique dialogue takes place between Jesus and a group of people who question him.
 Some are Herodians and others are Pharisees, two groups that held differing views with respect to the power of the Roman emperor.
-They ask him whether or not he judges it lawful to pay taxes to the emperor and thus force him to take sides for or against Caesar and, therefore, create the basis to make possible accusations against him.
-But Jesus answers with another question about the image stamped on the coinage of the time.
+They ask him whether or not he judges it lawful to pay taxes to the emperor thus forcing him to take sides for or against Caesar and in this way, creating a basis for possible accusations against him.

+But Jesus answers with another question, asking whose image is stamped on the coinage of the time.
 Since it is that of the emperor, he replies: